Ms. Ginn, left, in her rat-pelt dress, and Ms. LaViola chatting with guests before dinner.

 honestly anyone who speaks positively about Biden should be shown images of Palestinian fathers shaking their headless children as flames burn the refugee camp they are in.

-― butt dumb tight my boners got boners (the table is the table), Wednesday, 1 January 2025 01:08 (two days ago) link
+― butt dumb tight my boners got boners (the table is the table), Wednesday, 1 January 2025 01:08 (eight months ago)

 this doesn't really belong here but this article about the royal mint turning a nation's trash into luxury jewelry belongs somewhere. we really have gone back to old time gold-mining days.